caiobran/mstables/README.md

 ### Instructions:
-Execute _ _ init _ _ .py to start parser.
+Execute _ _ init _ _ .py with a Python interpreter to start the application.
 All .sqlite files created will be stored under db/.

 #### Data parsed: